Article | Last updated: 09/01/2023 | Ministry of Trade, Industry and Fisheries

 Minke whales are hunted from vessels between 40 foot and 80 foot, with crew from 4 to 8 persons.
 Hunting happens in the Norwegian economic zone, in the zone aronund Svalbard, Jan Mayen and in international waters.

 Hunting season starts in april and ends in august/september.
-All vessels need to mount a tachograph ("blue box"), surveillance system.
+All vessels need to mount a tachograph, surveillance system.
 This will register all hunting activity.

-There is also a large crew of inspectors to make sure rules are being followed.
-Hunters need to take an annual course where killing and security are key topics.
+Hunters also need to take a course where killing and security are key topics.